Genesis of a Music — Harry Partch

 Temperament — Stuart Isacoff

-Temperament is a purported history of the historical development of 12 tone equal temperament.
+Temperament is a social history of various events and drama in the history of Western European tuning thought, culminating in the adoption of 12 tone equal temperament.

 Stuart Isacoff’s book garnered a rave review in the New York Times.
 Because of this, this book may be the most well known, widely read and popular book ever written on the subject of tuning.
 The book is entertaining, with many lively anecdotes and gossip regarding famous historical personages such as Leonardo da Vinci.

-Despite these attributes, I can not recommend this book.
-Most of the book has nothing to do with tuning, but is the titillating though irrelevant anecdotes.
+Despite these attributes, I can not recommend this book as a tuning reference.
+Most of the book has nothing to do with tuning itself, but is the titillating though irrelevant anecdotes.

 On the few pages he dedicates to the topic of tuning, the path he lays out for its history is one-dimensional and misleading or even erroneous.
 As far as actual tuning material is concerned, he stays close to the path of promoting his thesis that twelve tone equal temperament is the triumph of centuries of battles between those who moved towards the superiority of that tuning, and the backwards folks, stubbornly holding on to tradition, who rejected its inevitability as the supposed pinnacle of tuning technology and artistic expressiveness.
 The stories chosen stick to the agenda, which unfortunately completely omits the deep and illuminating richness of the true history of musical tunings.